Shunta-Shimizu/Waseda-ColorizationNet/README.md

 # Waseda-ColorizationNet
-## Let there be Color!: Joint End-to-end Learning of Global and Local Image Priors for Automatic Image Colorization with Simultaneous Classification (SIGGRAPH 2016)
+## Let there be Color!: Joint End-to-end Learning of Global and Local Image Priors for Automatic Image Colorization with Simultaneous Classification
 ### Satoshi Iizuka, Edgar Simo-Serra, and Hiroshi Ishikawa (ACM Transaction on Graphics Proc. of SIGGRAPH 2016)

 ### About this repositry